Livestock & Climate Change

 Livestock account for 37% of human-related methane production.
 Methane is important because it is a much stronger greenhouse gas.
 In technical terms, it has a higher global warming potential (GWP). *ref:1

-Using the standard 100 year time frame, methane is 20-25x stronger than carbon dioxide.
-Using the preferable 20 year time frame, the impact of methane is increased around three-fold to 72x stronger. *ref:1,2
+Using the standard 100-year time-frame, methane is considered to be between 20-28x stronger than carbon dioxide.
+Using the preferable 20-year time-frame, the impact of methane is increased to 84x stronger. *ref:6 (IPCC, chapter 8, p.
+714)

 Carbon Dioxide – Multiplied